 Like any truly great links the regions coastal breeze, known as the ‘Fremantle Doctor’, is the courses’ greatest defence as it swings around and strengthens in the afternoons.
 Indeed to fully appreciate the Kennedy Bay experience you need to spend a full day here tackling the links in the relative calm of an early morning and then heading out again in the stiff evening winds to fight desperately for the pars which had earlier been birdies.

 Although the course lacks the real dirty weather, its design, dunes, undulation, tight surfaces and constant buffeting from the ‘Fremantle Doctor’ give an authentic Scottish feel with only the temperate climate to remind you this is in fact Western Australia.

 Unfortunately Kennedy Bay has been dogged by management problems that date back to its opening in May 1999.
 The course was closed within a month and stayed shut for more than a year, before reopening in early 2001 to belated acclaim.
 Despite the quality of the product a string of companies have been unable to make the operations profitable as strangely the Perth golfing public have failed to support a course they should feel immensely proud of.
-The links is now managed by Prime Golf and reopened in November of 2008, much to the delight of all those who recognise Kennedy Bay as the most incredible hidden gem we have in this country.
+The links is now well managed, much to the delight of all those who recognise Kennedy Bay as the most incredible hidden gem we have in this country.

 Those who have played Kennedy Bay do not need to be told how good it is, but for those who are yet to make the trip our advice is to do so quickly, before the locals realise how good it is and take all the tee times.